onap/oom-platform-cert-service/certService/README.md

     ```
 ### Logs in Docker container
     ```
-     docker exec -it cert-service bash
+     docker exec -it aaf-certservice-api bash
     ```

 path: